islandjoe/machine-learning-for-ios-devs/README.md

-# Machine Learning in iOS
+# Machine Learning in iOS: Classification

 An implementation of Machine Learning that uses classification model to distinguish between images of cats and dogs.